microsoft/qsharp/katas/content/single_qubit_gates/index.md

 Note that for the first three gates the parameter $\theta$ is multiplied by $\frac{1}{2}$ within the gate's matrix.

 > These gates are known as rotation gates, because they represent rotations around various axes on the Bloch sphere.
 The Bloch sphere is a way of representing the qubit states visually, mapping them onto the surface of a sphere.
-> Unfortunately, this visualization isn't very useful beyond single-qubit states, which is why we have opted not to go into details in this kata.
+> Unfortunately, this visualization isn't very useful beyond single-qubit states, which is why this kata doesn't go into details.
-> If you are curious about it, you can learn more in <a href="https://en.wikipedia.org/wiki/Bloch_sphere" target="_blank">this Wikipedia article</a>.
+> If you're curious about it, you can learn more in <a href="https://en.wikipedia.org/wiki/Bloch_sphere" target="_blank">this Wikipedia article</a>.

 <table>
   <tr>